bestaar/keras-CosineSoftmax-Layer/README.md

 # keras-CosineSoftmax-Layer
-Implementation of CosineSoftmax Layer for keras:
+Implementation of CosineSoftmax Layer for keras (softmax with normalized weights and normalized activations):

 I changed keras' Dense layer to implement Cosine Metric Learning as proposed in: